 Mr. Mathur also added that hundreds of agritech startups are now facilitating more direct market linkages between the farmer and the end-consumer, in addition to cross-linkages among the different actors in the agri-food supply chain.
 This results in an abundance of big data in the agroecosystem, which was unaccounted for earlier due to a lack of transparency.

 How Is Agri-Tech Increasing Profitability For Different Actors In The Supply Chain?

-The agri supply chain has a fair share of challenges that affect the supply and the movement of an agri-food produce from one end to the other.
+The agri-food supply chain has a fair share of challenges that affect the supply and the movement of agri-food produce from one end to the other.
 These challenges are further defined by the needs of each of the different actors.

-Furthermore, the digital footprint of consumer interests based on their activity on e-commerce websites or their engagement with online advertisements is generating volumes of data, which gives clear insights on consumer preferences and the current trends.
-These insights on consumer behaviour, when combined with data from producers and traders of agri-commodities, also empower enterprises to cater better to consumer demands, or in some cases, even start a new trend that creates a demand for a product or service.
+Furthermore, the digital footprint of consumer interests based on their activity on e-commerce websites or their engagement with online advertisements is generating volumes of data, which gives clear insights into consumer preferences and current trends.
+These insights on consumer behavior, when combined with data from producers and traders of agri-commodities, also empower enterprises to cater better to consumer demands, or in some cases, even start a new trend that creates a demand for a product or service.